*Last updated July 2019

 The Cricket World Cup is held once in every four years.
+England were the Cricket World Cup winners last time.
 The first tournament was held in the year 1975 and the next one scheduled is in 2019 to be hosted by England.
 The number of overs per side were 60 in the 1975 World Cup which were reduced to 50 per side from the 1987 World Cup.

-Australia owns the maximum number of World Cup Championship titles, including a record three consecutive wins from 1999 to 2007, becoming the only country to ever have achieved so.
+Australia owns the maximum number of World Cup Championship titles (5 times), hence holding the record for being the world cup winners for the most number of times and including a record three consecutive wins from 1999 to 2007, becoming the only country to ever have achieved so.
 In addition to winning the World Cup five times, it has twice stood at runners up position

 India has won the World Cup twice, once in 1983 and later (breaking the winning streak of Australia) in 2011.
 Standing on an equal footing, West Indies holds record of winning the World Cup twice- the first two World Cups itself, that is, in 1975 and 1979.